Expert Profile - James Lake

 Dr. James Lake

-Dr. Lake founded and chaired the American Psychiatric Association’s Caucus on Complementary, Alternative and Integrative Medicine from 2004 through 2010 and is a founding member and former chair of the International Network of Integrative Mental Health.
+Dr. Lake founded and chaired the American Psychiatric Association’s Caucus on Complementary, Alternative and Integrative Medicine from 2004 through 2010 and is a founding member and former chair of the International Network of Integrative Mental Health (INIMH).

 Dr. James Lake’s Bio:

 Dr. Lake is a Board-certified psychiatrist who practices on the central California coast.
 He has chaired symposia and workshops at APA meetings and other national and international conferences on complementary, alternative and integrative mental health care.
-Dr. Lake has served as a clinical assistant professor in the Department of Psychiatry and Behavioral Medicine at Stanford, and is currently a clinical assistant professor of medicine at University of Arizona School of Medicine, Department of Psychiatry.
+Dr. Lake has served as a clinical assistant professor in the Department of Psychiatry and Behavioral Medicine at Stanford.
+He is an adjunct fellow at Australia’s National Institute of Complementary Medicine, and featured faculty member of the Integrative Psychiatry Institute.
 Dr. Lake founded and chaired the American Psychiatric Association’s Caucus on Complementary, Alternative and Integrative Medicine from 2004 through 2010 and is a founding member and former chair of the International Network of Integrative Mental Health.
 Dr. Lake completed an intensive course in medical acupuncture and is a beginning student of Tibetan medicine.

 What life events or challenges that you’ve experienced (could be minor, could be major) – whether you’ve experienced them directly or via someone close to you, have had any type of impact on your desire to pursue a career in psychiatry?